fbpx

 The R&D Tax Incentive is money for jam.

-What to do when your accountant says, “It’s not worth it.”?
-It’s pretty simple really – get a second opinion.
+When your accountant says, “R&D Tax Incentive is not worth it.”, get a second opinion.

 Thousands of businesses know that claiming the R&D Tax Incentive is money for jam.
 However, your accountant may have discouraged you from claiming the R&D Tax Incentive.
 Why would they do that?
 This article answers that question and more.